divonlan/genozip/docs/fastq.rst

 Note: supported input file extensions include .fq .fq.gz .fq.bz2 .fq.xz and also .fastq .fastq.gz .fastq.bz2 .fastq.xz.
 For FASTQ files with a different extension, use ``--input fastq`` to inform Genozip that this is FASTQ data.

+Tip: Use --REFERENCE instead of --reference to store the reference data as part of the compressed file, obliviating the need for a separate reference file when uncompressing.
+This is in particular beneficial when binding multiple files together with --output, see :ref:`archiving`.

 **Compressing a paired-end FASTQ files**

 For paired-end FASTQ files, it is advisable to compress the two files together, as this improves the compression ratio: